cciw-uk/cciw.co.uk/docs/security.rst

   application forms are stored in the database.

 * Retention of all personal data must be done in accord with the relevant data protection laws.
-This is automated by TODO, using the official data retention policy that is part of the source code.
+This is automated by ``cciw/data_retention.py``, using the official data retention policy that is part of the source code.
 See also backup policy (below).

 Access to information
 ~~~~~~~~~~~~~~~~~~~~~